akshat311/MIDAS-RA-Task/README.md

 After preprocessing, dataset was split into train and test set using a 80:20 ratio.</br>
 After this, BERT pretrained tokenizer ("bert-base-cased") was used to tokenized the product description.</br>
 After tokenizing, a list of all unique tokens was created.
-From this list, a mapping dictoinary was created, having each unique token as key, and its index as its value.
+From this list, a mapping dictionary was created, having each unique token as key, and its index as its value.
 In total 13017 unique tokens were found to be present.</br>

 # Embedding Layer
 For creating an embedding layer, GloVe pretrain embeddings were used("glove.6B.300d.txt").
 A dictionary called "embeddings_index" was created for GloVe embeddigs.</br>